Okay, so I'm checking the email during the top of the hour break, the subscriber email, and I get this.

 Stop the tape.

-Mr. Anderson, mayor, nobody's trying to shut you up.
+Mr. Anderson, Mayor, nobody's trying to shut you up.

 In fact, we want you to keep talking.

-They want you to keep exposing yourself.
+We want you to keep exposing yourself.

 We want the American people to know who all of you people are.